LSSTDESC/RequestForComments/README.md

 **Implementing an RFC**

-Create a [new Project in this repo](https://github.com/LSSTDESC/RequestForComments/projects) to help track the GitHub issues necessary for an RFCs implementation.
+Create a [new Project in this repo](https://github.com/LSSTDESC/RequestForComments/projects) to help track any GitHub issues necessary for an RFCs implementation.

 Once all the GitHub issues associated with an RFC have been closed, the RFC issue can be labelled as *implemented* and closed.